-If you are not a technical person like most website owners, you may find it difficult to go into the control panel of your website and backup all the files and database manually.
+If you are not a technical person like the most website owners, you may find it difficult to go into the control panel of your website and backup all the files and databases manually.
 Isn’t it?

 But fortunately, WordPress makes it easier for you to backup your website.